dpalbrecht/Springboard-Exercises/README.md

   3. *Bike_Share_Story.ipynb*
       This IPython notebook showcases a data story that explores Capital Bikeshare's historical data (2015 Q3 - 2016 Q3).
       It aims to answer questions regarding counts, correlations, interesting trends, etc. in the data.

+  4. *Time_Series*
+      This folder holds 5 notebooks related to time series analysis using Python and Pandas.
+These exercises follow the video found here: https://www.youtube.com/watch?v=JNfxr4BQrLk&feature=youtu.be